 Not into cross-country skiing?
 The trails through Babbish Gulch are also great for snowshoeing.
 Snowshoe rentals are also available at the Sunlight Mountain Ski and Bike Shop.

 It’s full-speed ahead with snowmobiling in Glenwood Springs.
 For those who want a break from skiing or just not into downhill, Sunlight Mountain Resort also offers snowmobile tours.
 Featuring a family tour, an adventure ride tour, and a private custom tour, there is something for everyone.
 These tours are another great way to explore the mountains and take in the beautiful winter scenery.

 Ice skating at the Glenwood Recreation Center is another fun way to pass the time in Glenwood Springs during the winter months.
 Usually open from November until mid-March, this full-size rink offers public skating twice a week on Mondays and Wednesdays.
 The center requests that visitors bring their own skates, but rentals are available for a small fee if necessary.

-Additionally, the ice rink at Glenwood Recreation Center also features weekly drop-in hockey on Tuesdays and Thursdays.
+Additionally, the Glenwood Springs Community Center Ice Rink also features weekly drop-in hockey on Tuesdays and Thursdays.
 There is a slightly larger fee, but any hockey fan visiting Glenwood Springs should be sure to stop by for a fun afternoon.

 Relax and rejuvenate in some of Colorado’s most popular hot springs and discover a plethora of things to do in Glenwood Springs, no matter what time of year!